kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-kinematic-curves.markdown

 ![tue variation](/assets/images/2020-12-06/rsx-rear-left-toe.svg)

 The toe angle nominally increases at a rate of 0.003 deg per mm of bump.
-At first glance, the semi-trailing-like lower control arm suggests large toe variation; however, it is offset by the knuckle lower attachment points.
+At first glance, the semi-trailing-like lower control arm would suggests lots of toe variation; however, this effect is likely offset by the knuckle lower attachment points.

 ## Final Comments

 The rear suspension of the Acura RSX shows good control over the wheel plane motion.
-Half track variation is largely progressive throughout the suspension travel.
+Half track variation is predictable throughout the travel range.
 Interestingly, there is very little kinematically induced toe variation.
-While the camber gain changes signs, it does so in droop and outside our region of interest.
+While the camber gain changes signs, it does so in droop.

 The kinematic performance of the Acura RSX rear suspension thus far is promising.
-It is much more predicable than the front suspension and displays fewer oddities in the range of travel.
-This makes it much simpler to understand and hopefully easier to set up.
+It is much more predicable than the front suspension and displays fewer oddities.
+This makes it simpler to understand and hopefully easier to set up.

 ## Acknowledgements